Request to postpone jury duty

 In order to postpone service, you must log into eJuror and register.
 Once you have completed your registration, you will have the option to postpone your service.

 This option is only available up to seven (7) days before your start date on your summons.
 The system will display all available dates.
 You must log into eJuror the Friday evening before your postponed date to verify your reporting status.
 You may also be notified via text or email if you select that method of communication during registration.
-Postponements less than seven (7) days before your start date are only granted in extenuating circumstances, so please make sure to complete your registration and postpone if needed with sufficient time.
+Postponements less than seven (7) days before your start date are only granted in extenuating circumstances, so please make sure to complete your registration and schedule your postponement with sufficient time.

 Request for Excusal from jury duty